-In this business area, the IHI Group will work to increase productivity and enhance the cost structure through sophistication of DX, and will strengthen its response in the aftermarket realm, including the commencement of operation of Tsurugashima Aero-Engine Works, in order to give every possible support to customers resuming operation of aircraft.
-In addition, we will evolve our unique technology and Monozukuri (manufacturing) capabilities and advance our efforts for creation of growth businesses such as development of materials for aircraft engines and next-generation engines, and furthermore will respond to the expected future of electrification of aircraft and the introduction of sustainable aviation fuels.
+In this business area, the IHI Group will further promote the enhancement of its cost structure, such as by increasing productivity through DX, and will also strengthen its response in the aftermarket realm, in order to give every possible support to its customers' aircraft operations.
+In addition, we will promote the development of new engines with higher efficiency and lower fuel consumption by evolving our unique technology and Monozukuri (manufacturing) capabilities.
+Furthermore, we will take initiatives with a view to future adoption of electrification and SAF(sustainable aviation fuels).